OriPekelman/cocarto/README.md

     make setup

 That command will install the gem `bundler`, the dependencies and will initialize the database.
 The database will contain two users:

-* elisee.reclus@commune.paris, password: refleurir
+* `elisee.reclus@commune.paris`, password: `refleurir`
-* cassini@carto.gouv.fr, password: générations12345
+* `cassini@carto.gouv.fr`, password: `générations12345`

 ## Run the app